-- The OTA Operational Transconductance Amplifier used in EHX Small Stone and Maestro Stage Phaser is a over-complex solution compared to the other solutions.
+- The OTA Operational Transconductance Amplifier used in EHX Small Stone and Maestro Stage Phaser is an over-complex solution compared to the other solutions.

-- The LDR Light Dependent Resistor used in MXR Phase-100 and Univibe are linear and easy to use.
+- The LDR Light Dependent Resistor used on MXR Phase-100 and Univibe is linear and easy to use.

 - MXR Phase90 uses a FET as a variable resistor placed in parallel with R. As it will be seen in the next point, the variable resistor value is proportional to the LFO voltage at the FET gate:

 A 2N5952 n-channel FET transistor can be used as a Voltage Controlled Resistor where the resistance value between the Drain and Source terminals (rDS) is controlled by the Gate voltage.
 The 2N5485 part is also a compatible replacement.The I-V characteristic graph shows that in Linear Region, the drain-source resistance is controlled only by the gate-source voltage:

 - If VGS=0: rDS is minimum (rDS=VDS/IDS).
 It goes to Saturation region.